 The coronavirus (COVID-19) pandemic and the continued levels of restrictions in place across the UK, is an unprecedented situation that continues to affect our lives.
 It will be hard to gauge the full impact the situation is having on children and young people’s mental health and wellbeing until we emerge from it.

-If you are a teacher, here are things to keep in mind as well as practical tools, strategies and activities.
+As you support your pupils’ transition back to class-based learning, here are things to keep in mind as well as practical tools, strategies and activities.

 If you are a teacher, here are things you can do to look after your own mental health.